sbozich/sbozich.github.io/_posts/2022-11-13-windows-sandbox-overview.md

 tags: [operating systems, virtual machines]
 ---

 Over the time, Windows 10 got some useful features that are not always obvious or even enabled.
 Many users are not even aware of their existence.
-It turns out that the Windows for some time now sports a fully-fledged virtualization engine (called Hyper-V) and an instant-sandbox called simply Windows Sandbox.
+When it comes to productivity, it turns out that the Windows for some time sports a fully-fledged virtualization engine (called Hyper-V) and an instant-sandbox called simply Windows Sandbox.
 In this article we will take a closer look at the Windows Sandbox, to see what it is all about.

 ## What it is